-27. Facilities
+27.Facilities

-We have not identified the exact facility for the proposed Freedom Preparatory Academy - Birmingham Campus, however Freedom Prep now has a track record of successfully finding a facility to start a school year 35 out of 35 times - 100% of the time.
+We have not formally signed a lease for the exact facility for the proposed Freedom Preparatory Academy - Birmingham Campus, however Freedom Prep now has a track record of successfully finding a facility to start a school year 35 out of 35 times - 100% of the time.
 (This counts each new school year at each Freedom Prep school over the course of our 12 years as an organization).
-As such, we do not have proof of facility in attachment 25 and attachment 26.
+We do have a letter from Our Lady of Fatima Church stating our ongoing relationship to secure their facilities if the charter is approved.

-That said, we are working a realtor to identify potential facilities to lease or purchase in the Titusville and Ensley neighborhoods of Birmingham.
+Beyond the Our Lady of Fatima site, we are working a realtor to identify potential facilities to lease or purchase in the Titusville and Ensley neighborhoods of Birmingham.
 We have selected these neighborhoods based upon community need, stakeholder input, supply of potential facilities, and because these neighborhoods are in the heart of Civil Rights history.